yantonov/blog-source/content/posts/2014-12-07-export-files-changed-at-revision-from-mercurial.md

 ---
 title: "Export files changed at revision from mercurial"
 date: 2014-12-07T22:59:45+05:00
+categories: [programming]
-categories: [mercurial, vcs, scm, export, tip, trick]
+tags: [mercurial, vcs, scm, export, tip, trick]
 ---

 Sometimes (more precisely - rarely) you need to export files changed at given revision as directory tree instead of patch file.